alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2018-08-15-regression-done-right.markdown

 *The value of each coefficient divided by its standard error should ideally be greater than 3.
 If the ratio slips below 1, we should remove the variable from the regression.
 [Wikipedia 1](https://en.wikipedia.org/wiki/Simple_linear_regression#Confidence_intervals) and [Wikipedia 2](https://en.wikipedia.org/wiki/Simple_linear_regression#Numerical_example)*

-Closely related to the *t-statistic* is the *p-value* which quantifies the probability that we obtain for `ci` a value greater or equal to what we obtained through regression, provided that `ci` were actually 0.
+From the *t-statistic* we compute the *p-value*, which quantifies the probability that we obtain for `ci` a value greater or equal to what we obtained through regression, provided that `ci` were actually 0.
 That means, we look for a very low *p-value* which corresponds to a high *t-statistic* in order to determine the relevance of this particular factor in the model.
 Equivalent to a *t-statistic* of 3 is a *p-value* of roughly `0.05%` (3 deviations from the mean, two-sided p-value).

 ### The F-statistic